The following programs, organizations, and other resources serve students.

 Accessibility Resources works closely with programs, offices, and departments throughout the University (including Housing and Residential Education, Parking and Transportation, Facilities Services, Athletics, and Academic Affairs) with the goal of creating an accessible environment.

 The office is located in Suite 2126 of the Student Academic Services Building (SASB), 450 Ridge Road, and is open from 8 am to 5 pm Monday through Friday.
-The staff can be contacted by telephone at 919-962-8300 (V) or 711 (NC-RELAY) or by e-mail at firstname.lastname@example.org.
-For more information, visit the Department of Accessibility Resources & Service.
+The staff can be contacted by telephone at 919-962-8300 (V) or 711 (NC-RELAY) or by e-mail at email@example.com.
+For more information, visit Accessibility Resources & Service.

 Friday Center Books & Gifts, a division of UNC Student Stores located at the Friday Center, offers gift and snack items in a casual setting.
 Textbooks for Self-paced Courses and Carolina Courses Online are also available.
 Earnings from Friday Center Books & Gifts' sales go to student scholarships.
 Please visit Friday Center Books & Gifts on your next trip to the Friday Center.
 Friday Center Books & Gifts is located off the Atrium and is open Monday-Friday.
 Hours vary during the semester.
 Call ahead (919-962-7481) for operational hours.